Vespa velutina (Asian hornet)

 Biology and EcologyTop of page

 All the hornets have an annual life cycle.
 Nests in temperate regions are founded in spring by a single queen after the over-wintering hibernation period.
-However, in the tropics nests can be founded by single or multiple queens depending on the species (Spradberry, 1973) -- in some species nests can continue to develop with multiple queens, but this is not the case for V. velutina (F. Muller, Museum National d'Histoire Naturelle, Paris, France, personal communication, 2013).
-The queen quickly builds a small embryo nest in which to rear the first batch of workers (females) in an enclosed and protected place (a wall cavity or a tree hollow).
-Nests are built from wood removed from dead trees, shrubs, posts, etc. These nests are only small: they consist of 30-40 cells and are the size of a tennis ball.
-All nests are only ever usedonce and are destroyed by birds or theweather, although the same nest-sites canbe used year after year.
-It takes 30-40 days for the first batch of workers to emerge in temperate and sub-tropical regions.
-If the site does not allow for colony expansion, the queen relocates the colony with her first 50-100 workers (Dong and Wang, 1989; Choi et al., 2012).
+In Vespa velutina, the queen (also known as a foundress) quickly builds a small embryo nest in which to rear the first batch of workers (females) in an enclosed and protected place (a wall cavity, tree hollow, shed, porch etc.).
+Nests are built from wood removed from dead trees, shrubs, posts, etc. These nests are only small -- they consist of 30-40 cells and are initially the size of a lemon.
+It appears that all nests are only ever used once and are destroyed by birds or the weather, although the same nest-sites can be used year after year.
+It takes 30-50 days for the first batch of workers to emerge in sub-tropical and temperate regions (Dong and Wang, 1989; Choi et al., 2012).
+If the site does not allow for colony expansion, relocation is triggered and the colony relocates and builds a secondary nest up to 200 m from the primary nest (Matsuura and Yamane, 1990)

 After this the queen's duties gradually become confined to egg laying as the workers take over the duties of foraging and nest building.
-As the number of workers increases, the nest undergoes a rapid period of expansion before the queen switches to laying eggs which become new queens and males.
-By the end of summer, the colony can reach a maximum size of 1000 adult workers and hundreds to thousands of sexuals (i.e. new queens and drones) (Choi et al., 2012; Archer, 2012).
-As the new sexuals start to emerge they leave the nest, build up their fat body, and mate, usually up in the tree canopy.
+As the number of workers increases, the nest undergoes a rapid period of expansion before the queen switches to laying eggs which become sexual males and females (future queens, known as gynes).
+By the end of summer, the colony can reach a maximum size of more than 1000 adult workers (average in a French study by Rome et al. 2015 was 436 workers present between late October and early November) and hundreds to thousands of sexuals (i.e. potential queens and males) (Choi et al., 2012; Archer, 2012).
+In France, Villemant et al. (2011) found an average of 350 gynes (future queens) vs 900 males.
+When the new sexuals start to emerge, the females feed on larval regurgitations to build up their fat bodies, after which they leave the nest and mate, usually up in the tree canopy.
 The mother queen lives for about one year.
 After mating the males die.
 The workers probably die of old age in the tropics and not starvation due to the onset of winter as they do in temperate regions.
 The fertilised queens undergo a period of dormancy in temperate climates and hibernate during winter.
 They can hibernate alone or in clusters of 2 to 3 under the bark of trees or under stones.
-During this hibernation period the queen mortality is high and can reach 99% (Archer, 1984).
+The mortality rate of overwintering queens is not known.
+Because of the speed of spread of V. velutina in France (around 78 km per year -- Robinet et al., 2017), it is assumed that fertile queens migrate after winter hibernation.

 Nests can be initiated at any time of the year in tropical regions but are only built yearly in spring in temperate climates; they are left empty during winter.
 There is a positive correlation between the nest size and the number of queens raised (Chauzat and Martin 2009).
 If the queen dies before sexual production, some of the workers will lay unfertilized (haploid) eggs which will develop into males but the colony will usually perish as any new queens do not lay eggs until some weeks after fertilization.
 Queenless V. velutina nests have been reported (F. Muller, Museum National d'Histoire Naturelle, Paris, France, personal communication, 2013).

-Kuo and Yeh (1990) observed that V. velutina was better at catching prey (e.g. flies and honey bees) as it is much faster and more agile than other hornet species.
+Kuo and Yeh (1990) observed that V. velutina was better at catching prey (e.g. flies and honey bees: for further detail on types of prey, see ‘Impact on Biodiversity’ below) as it is much faster and more agile than other hornet species.
 V. velutina has been reported to limit colony development of European honey bees in Asia by the persistent predation of adult bees (Shah and Shah, 1991).
-In fact, it is one of the most adept hornets at catching honey bees on the wing: other species land on the hive and grab bees that try and attack the hornet, whereas V. velutina hovers over the entrance to a hive at a distance of 30–40 cm, and swoops down trying repeatedly to catch foragers.
-Once a bee has been caught it is usually carried off to a tree branch where the head, wings, legs and abdomen are removed (C. Villemant, Museum National d'Histoire Naturelle, Paris, France, personal communication, 2013) and a meatball made of the flight muscle which is fed to larvae back in the nest.
-Each hornet only consumes a portion of the prey herself.
-The attempts by hornets to access beehives are numerous and frequent, particularly at the end of the season (September to December) when the production of new queens makes high demands on hornet workers (Mollet and Torre 2006).
+In fact, it is one of the most adept hornets at catching honey bees on the wing: other species land on the hive and grab bees that try and attack the hornet, whereas V. velutina hovers in front of the hive at a distance of 30–40 cm, and swoops down trying repeatedly to catch foragers.
+Once a bee has been caught it may be taken straight to the nest, or is carried off to a tree branch where the head, wings, legs and abdomen are removed (C. Villemant, Museum National d'Histoire Naturelle, Paris, France, personal communication, 2013) and a meatball made of the flight muscle which is fed to larvae back in the nest.
+The attempts by hornets to attack honey bee colonies are numerous and frequent, particularly at the end of the season (September to December) when the production of new queens makes high demands on hornet workers (Mollet and Torre 2006).
+Adult V. velutina do not consume meat themselves (although they may ingest meat juices), but they feed the larvae in the colony on insect prey and meat from mammal and bird carcasses, as well as fish and meat from fishmonger’s and butcher’s stalls.
+Adult V. velutina feed on sweet carbohydrates, such as nectar, ripe fruit and tree sap, and on special regurgitations from the larvae (Matsuura and Yamane, 1990).

 A key characteristic of hornets’ success is their resilience to environmental change and their capacity to overcome difficulties (Chauzat and Martin, 2009; Villemant et al., 2011; Barbet-Massin et al., 2013).
-Hornet populations have been reported to fluctuate between years, often with a two-year cycle that may be superimposed on longer fluctuations (7 years for some endemic European species) (Archer, 1985).
-Several causes have been proposed, for example limited nest sites and usurpation (queen fighting) (Martin, 1992).
+Natural population control may occur due to lack of prey, bad weather at key stages of the life cycle, limited nest sites and usurpation (queen fighting) (Martin, 1992).

 One of the key factors that allows hornets to be highly successful predators is their ability to thermoregulate their nests to a constant temperature of around 30°C even if ambient temperatures are lower (Spradberry, 1973; Martin, 1990).
 When temperatures reach maximum levels in summer months, hornets ventilate their nest.
 Workers regurgitate water from their mandibles onto the nest (sometimes soaking the nest wall), and evaporate that water through the vibration of their wings to cool down the colony (Perrard et al. 2009).